Facing an IRS Tax Levy?

 IRS Tax Levy?
 Who You Should Call

-An IRS tax levy results in the takeover of your bank accounts, property, and even your paycheck if it comes down to it.
-Unfortunately, the IRS assesses a tax levy without considering the financial implications that led to back taxes in the first place.
+The IRS issues a tax levy without considering the financial implications for the back taxes.
+And this results in the takeover of your bank accounts, property, and even your paycheck if it comes down to it.
+If you need help with a tax levy, it’s crucial to act fast.

-IRS plans require a briefcase worth of specialist paperwork that isn’t easy to sort through.
-And the stakes are high: if you can’t relieve the levy, you could be stuck in dire financial circumstances.
+To stop a tax levy and start a fair payment plan, you should explain your finances to the officials.
+But you should not do it alone.
+Because IRS plans require specialist paperwork that is not easy to sort through.
+And the stakes are high: if you cannot relieve the levy, you could be stuck in dire financial circumstances.

 Who to Call for IRS Representation